ADS

 'Although over-the-counter antacids treat heartburn, your oesophagus is still being exposed to acid.
 The best way to stop acid escaping is with a mechanical barrier'

+For many people, heartburn improves with lifestyle changes - being overweight can make it worse.
+Hernias can also press against the sphincter, stopping it working properly.
+However, for many people, it can just happen.
 If left untreated it can cause all sorts of problems including difficulty swallowing, inflammation and Barrett's oesophagus - which leads to cancer in one in 100 people.
 It can also cause recurrent asthma and pneumonia as fluid can also reach the throat and lungs.

 Most people rely on over-the-counter antacids for years.
 However, although these treat the heartburn, your oesophagus is still being exposed to acid.
 The best way to stop acid escaping is with a mechanical barrier.
 However, the traditional surgery offered can seem daunting - even though it is a well-established, safe technique.